NullixAT/framelix-docker/README.md

 #### Configuring port and http/https config

+By default, port 8686 is used and uses https.

 There are 2 ports available inside the service:

 * `80` for http handling.
 Example: `WEBPORT_MAP=8686:80`